-Dutch architecture magazine De Architect features our modern and spacious interior for the new medical practice of general practitioner Orbay Cihanbeyli in Ede in a four page article.
+Dutch architecture magazine De Architect features our spacious interior for the new medical practice of general practitioner Orbay Cihanbeyli in Ede in a four page article.

 The interior encompasses a sculptural and full-height furniture wall unit measuring almost seven metres long along the longest wall, made from birch plywood.